Interview with Phil Portlock

 We have never been a society that does a lot of reading.
 We live in a fast-paced society and the last fifty years have seen the pace increase.
-As a result, many of us don’t take the time to read and article if a few photographs of other visual images can provide us with the information we are seeking.
-The photograph and the written word should compliment each other for the benefit of the viewer.
+As a result, many of us don’t take the time to read an article if a few photographs of other visual images can provide us with the information we are seeking.
+The photograph and the written word should complement each other for the benefit of the viewer.

 I’m a historian and a researcher, and I’m curious about different subject matters.
 If I go to photograph an event, such as a protest, I try to take a moment to have some background information about the issue.
 Protests help me grow because I can talk to people on both sides of an issue.